lollipop03/lollipop03/README.md

 ### Junseo Park - @lollipop03

 👋 Hello!
 And Welcome!
-I'm Junseo Park and I'm a student in the Department of Computer Science at the University of Seoul.
+I'm Junseo Park and I'm a student in the Department of Computer Science(CSE) at the University of Seoul.
 Currently, I'm interested in Compititive Programming/Problem Solving and making web game on React JS.

 I'm interested in many topics including Machine Learning, programming language theory, and algorithms.